juliolugo96/AyDA-B2018/README.md

 - Right click on the canvas, and *Add a module*.
 - Choose **Send a text message or a reply** option.
 - Click again in the big circle and add a click, go to *Connection* and click on **Add**.
-- Input the name of your wish, and paste this token: **687866749:AAHpCIf5-fyF-3JRKk0ITrL5auLUrbp_q6Y**
+- Type the name of your wish, and paste this token: **687866749:AAHpCIf5-fyF-3JRKk0ITrL5auLUrbp_q6Y**
 - Inside *Chat ID* paste: **@aydab2018**
 - Inside *Text* field, add **strictly** this format: